vjaykrsna/ragbot/README.md

     -   Prepare the project for deployment (e.g., creating a `Dockerfile` or `render.yaml`).
 -   [ ] **4.3: Set up knowledge base updates.**
     -   Implement a manual `/sync` command in the bot for the admin to trigger updates.
-    -   Alternatively, if the chosen platform supports it easily, set up an automated cron job.

 ### Appendix: Deployment Options Analysis (Deep Research Update for 2025)